Perfect cocktail dresses for every occasion

 Tricky cut-outs and voluminous silhouettes aren’t for everyone.
 Good news, then, that all you really need do to stand out from the crowd is find a dress in your favoured style rendered in a gorgeous print.
 Florals, geometric, graphic: the choice is yours, just make it loud.

-At the other end of the spectrum, Emilia Wickstead’s dainty bouquets give this racy mini a wonderfully girlish aesthetic.
+Prada’s dainty floral print gives this racy mini a wonderfully girlish aesthetic.

 Zimmermann has built an entire brand on floaty, feminine pieces saturated with painterly prints.
-With an neutral colour palette and cut-out draped skirt, its Halliday dress adds princess vibes.
+With a neutral colour palette and ruffled detailing, its Hypnotic dress adds contemporary princess vibes.

 Read more: Statement-making shearling coats to buy now